Where intelligence is put to the test.

 The right message at the right time makes all the difference.

-2020: Shifting strategies For Covid-19
+2020: Shifting Strategies For COVID-19

 In 2020, COVID-19 began and for a period, everybody quit buying everything.
 Not only did sales plummet 60% practically overnight, but supply chains were interrupted, making it challenging to source…anything really.